mucommander/mucommander/readme.txt

 - Mac OS X: text fields don't work correctly when using a fractionally-scaled font (known Java bug, http://lists.apple.com/archives/Java-dev/2005/May/msg00670.html).
-- The bookmark file system doesn't allow users to specify which credentials they wish to use when selecting a bookmark that needs authentification, it will default to the first in the list.
 - Authentication issues when using several sets of credentials (login/password) for the same server (see ticket #76).
 - Untrusted HTTPS connections are allowed without a warning.